MichaelMuell/flexible_data_warehouse/Documentation/flexible_data_warehouse.md

 As there is no perfect solution, there is one feature missing I would hope SAP would implement in the future:
 All actions coming from the insights must be captured and followed up outside the tool.
 I would love to see integrated task management or direct integration to a tool like Trello that helps create and follow up on tasks derived from insights.

-#Designing an IT system to optimally support Business Process Improvement
+#Designing an IT system to support Business Process Improvement optimally

-## Current System Landscape and it's Users
+## Current System Landscape and its Users

 ![eea1KKvyuf](/assets/eea1KKvyuf.png)

-the image above shows in a very simple way the groups that consume reporting and the frequency reporting is needed by them.
-Each Layer has different requirements on how they deal with data and the way it is consumed.
+The image above shows in a very simple way the user groups that consume reporting (y) and the frequency reporting is needed by them (x).
+Each group and frequency has different requirements on relevant information and the way to consume it.

 ###Operational Reporting:
-This is the reporting layer used by specialists on a day-to-day basis to verify the daily operations and smoothness of processes in the systems.
-Questions that a reporting system in this layer needs to answer are e.g.:
+Operational reporting is the reporting layer used by specialists on a day-to-day basis to verify the daily operations and smoothness of processes in the systems.
+Questions that a reporting system in this layer needs to answer are, e.g.:

-1. Have all invoices been posted?
+1. Were all invoices posted?
 2. Have all goods been sent out to the customer?
 3. Are there any processing errors?

-The focus for this kind of reporting lies on actuality of the data.
-This layer is also the only kind of reporting that justifies the struggle of real-time view on processes on the system.
+The focus for this kind of reporting lies in the actuality of the data.
+This layer is also the only kind of reporting that justifies the struggle to have a real-time view of processes on the system.

-Gladly, a reporting on daily basis does not have deep analysis requirements as time is usually too short to spend much of the day on analysis.
-Therefore a quick reporting is usually setup in the system where the action is performed.
+Gladly, daily reporting does not have deep analysis requirements as time is usually too short to spend much of the day on analysis.
+Therefore a quick reporting is generally set up in the system where the specialist acts.

 Summary Operational Reporting:
 - Fast